phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 Approach 2: In some cases (typically before descriptions are added), "Play Area" and "Control Area" can be ignored for the purposes of alternative input.
-If that is appropriate for your sim, then do not add Nodes directly to the ScreenView.
-Instead, use this pattern in your ScreenView constructor:
+If that is appropriate for your sim, then do not add Nodes directly to the base ScreenView or ScreenView subclasses.
+Instead, use this pattern in your base ScreenView constructor:

 ```js
 const screenViewRootNode = new Node( {